 In order to mitigate the cost and the bother of registering your company yourself, author services companies started offering “free” identifiers to clients.
 How were they able to do this?

 Bowker’s pricing for these numbers has huge volume discounts, that’s how.
 For $5,000 you can acquire 5,000 ISBNs.
 That’s only $1 each, a price at which it’s easy to give them away, saving individual authors quite a heap of money.

-And many authors have made use of this savings.
+Many authors have made use of these savings.
 You are a good candidate for a free number if: